intjelic/python-sfml/doc/sphinx/source/documentation/system.rst

    Usage example::

-      clock = sf.Clock()
+      clock = sfml.Clock()
       # ...
       time1 = clock.elapsed_time
       # ...
       time2 = clock.restart()

-   The :class:`sf.Time` value returned by the clock can then be converted to a number of seconds, milliseconds or even microseconds.
+   The :class:`sfml.Time` value returned by the clock can then be converted to a number of seconds, milliseconds or even microseconds.

    .. py:method:: Clock()

-      Construct a :class:`sf.Clock`
+      Construct a :class:`sfml.Clock`

       The clock starts automatically after being constructed.